dareljohnson/check-expect/README.md

             - void_mode: for testing and designing algorithms with objects and primitive types
             - normal_mode: for testing and designing algorithms with primitive types
-            - list_mode: for testing and designing algorithms with lists, objects and primitive types A test mode must be passed as the second argment to the checkExpect function */ var void_mode = 0;
+            - list_mode: for testing and designing algorithms with lists, objects and primitive types A test mode must be passed as the second argument to the checkExpect() function */ var void_mode = 0;
       var normal_mode = 1;